 Next SFB 1601 colloquium

-The next SFB-colloquium will be on April 29 at 2 pm in lecture hall III of the physics institutes in Cologne.
+The next SFB-colloquium will be on May 13 at 2 pm in lthe Seminar Room 0.02 of the Max Planck Institute for Radio Astronomy in Bonn.

 See also: https://sfb1601.astro.uni-koeln.de/events/sfb1601-colloquium/